Keep It Simple for Better Client Conversion

 1. Simple Proposals

 Top 3 - Icons (17)-2Let’s not meet the complexity of our client’s financial lives with even more complexity through how we communicate the proposed financial plan.
 I suggest utilizing proposal summaries that hit the key points of the plan that speak to the person’s specific needs and goals.
 This will communicate that you truly listened to their pain points, and their more complete understanding will empower them to take action.
-(Quick plug - if you’re looking for reports to help simplify the client conversation, check out these options by Stonewood.)
+(Quick plug - if you’re looking for reports to help simplify the client conversation, check out these options by Stonewood Financial.)

 2. Simple Silence